A Tensor-EM Method for Large-Scale Latent Class Analysis with Binary Responses: Discussion

 \section{Discussion}

 This paper investigates the computation and theory for large-scale latent class models.
 In terms of computation, commonly used likelihood-based methods (e.g. EM algorithm) suffer from slow convergence rate and potential convergence to local optima under poor initializations.
 Recent developments in tensor decomposition and its applications provide a computationally efficient moment-based method to estimate the parameters.
 However, such tensor method is based on low-order moments of the observed variables rather than the entire likelihood function.
 Hence it is not statistically efficient and generally requires a large number of samples to ensure the accuracy of estimates.
 In this work, we propose a two-stage tensor-EM estimation pipeline which combines these two methods.
-Simulation studies empirically show the proposed procedure is both computationally efficient and statistically accurate.
-Further, we also theoretically establish the clustering consistency of large-scale latent class analysis where sample size $N$ and number of items $J$ both go to infinity.
+Simulation studies empirically show the proposed procedure is both computationally efficient and statistically accurate. {Moreover, based on our simulations in tensor methods the moments in \eqref{moments-est} need to be estimated accurately.
+When the sample size is not very large (e.g. $N=100$), the tensor method may not yield good estimates since the estimation of moments is not accurate.
+In applications ideally we need at least $N=500$ samples to ensure the good performance.
+Note that Condition \ref{cond1} implicitly constrains the number of classes $L$.
+If we want to fit a LCM with $L$ classes, then condition \ref{cond1} requires $L \leq \min \{J_1,J_2,J_3\} \leq J/3$.
+In applications we should always fit LCM with $L \leq J/3$ classes so that the Condition \ref{cond1} is satisfied and tensor method can be applied.} Furthermore, we theoretically establish the clustering consistency (consistency of latent class membership) of large-scale fixed-effect latent class analysis where sample size $N$ and number of items $J$ both go to infinity. {Consistency of item parameters is proved as a corollary of clustering consistency.
+In terms of consistency under random-effect LCM, we empirically verify it in simulations.
+However, in the likelihood function of random-effect LCM, the latent variable is marginalized out, making the log-likelihood more challenging to analyze the consistency of parameters.
+We will leave it as future work.}